 - Your baby may grow and develop better.

 - It does not cost anything and does not take time to prepare.

-- It may be a way you and your baby feel close to each other and developing a bond with your baby.
+- It may be a way you and your baby can feel close to each other and you develop a bond with your baby.

 - It helps your body return to normal more quickly after the birth.

 - It may give protection against some diseases (such as cancer of the breast or ovaries).

 Breastfeeding help and support